 People looking for BPA free dentistry simply need to ask for their dental work to be “indirect” gold or porcelain.
 This will increase your costs by 3-6x but that is a choice you are free to make.
 Most dentists would much rather give you a gold or porcelain filling anyway, because they do hold up very well.
 The main reason dentists do not is that so few people are willing to pay the extra cost.

-Another option that is newer to the market is the class of composites called ormocer.
-The chemistry of this class is better as there is no BPA resin and ormocers are more highly cured.
+Another option that is newer to the market is the class of composites we call ormocer.
+The chemistry of this class is better as there is no BPA resin and ormocers cure at a higher percentage.
 They are new and patented so despite being better chemistry, will take a awhile to become main stream.
 I use these occasionally but the esthetics aren’t there yet for anterior teeth and the consistency is stiffer than I prefer.

 Is BPA resin an issue in dentistry?